Mick Jagger: Honours

 Jagger was honoured with a knighthood for services to popular music in the Queen's 2002 Birthday Honours, and on 12 December 2003 he received the accolade from The Prince of Wales.
 Jagger's father and daughters Karis and Elizabeth were present.
 Jagger stated that although the award did not have significant meaning for him, he was "touched" by the significance that it held for his father, saying that his father "was very proud".
 In 1989, Jagger was inducted into the American Rock and Roll Hall of Fame alongside the other Stones, including Mick Taylor and Ronnie Wood as well as Brian Jones and Ian Stewart (posthumously).
 In November 2004, the Rolling Stones were among the inaugural inductees into the UK Music Hall of Fame.

 In 2014, the Jaggermeryx naida ("Jagger's water nymph"), a 19-million-year-old species of 'long-legged pig', was named after Jagger.
 Jaw fragments of the long-extinct anthracotheres were discovered in Egypt.
 The trilobite species Aegrotocatellus jaggeri was also named after Jagger.
 On Jagger's 75th birthday, scientists named seven fossil stoneflies after present and former members of the band.
 Two species, Petroperla mickjaggeri and Lapisperla keithrichardsi, were placed within a new family Petroperlidae.
 The new family was named in honour of the Rolling Stones, derived from the Greek "petra" that stands for "stone".
 The scientists referred to the fossils as "Rolling Stoneflies".

+In 2023, Jagger and bandmate Keith Richards were honoured in Dartford with statues.